ansible-community/community-website/posts/archive/using-vmware-vcenter-tags-in-a-red-hat-ansible-tower-dynamic-inventory.md

 inventory plugin support to Ansible Tower 3.8.
-In previous versions, there were specific inventory plugin configurations based on the old inventory scripts where a specific set of parameters surfaced in Ansible Tower\'s user interface.
+In previous versions, there were specific inventory plugin configurations based on the old inventory scripts where a specific set of parameters surfaced in Ansible Tower's user interface.
 For example: cloud region and a specific subset of variables you could pass to those inventory scripts surfaced as variables you could pass to the inventory source, which means that new configuration parameters that come with Ansible inventory plugins are